soliton4/nodeMirror/README.md

 ## Debug Module

 this is early beta. feel free to play with it. basic breakpoint / exception and stepdebugging works.

+## Web Server

+all files you are editing are available under /file/

 ## Security